Sam & Max: The Devil's Playhouse: Synopsis

+Taking shelter in Stinky's Diner, Sam and Max uncover a cloning chamber where the "Clone Master" is using the clones to gather the remaining toys of power.
+They encounter Mr. Papierwaite and Dr. Norrington, revealed to be the elder god Yog-Soggoth.
+The two explain that they were fused together when Sameth and Maximus disrupted Papierwaite's ritual, and that they have been trying to destroy the Devil's Toybox to prevent its use in a ritual to summon Yog-Soggoth's grandson, Junior, which would destroy reality.
+After discovering Momma Bosco was paid to build the cloning machines and restoring her to life, Sam and Max follow the clones to the Toybox.
+Before they can recover it, they are stopped by Charlie Ho-Tep, one of the Toys of Power, who reveals himself as the Clone Master.
+Sam and Max are captured and taken to the Statue of Liberty, where Charlie Ho-Tep plans to complete the ritual in hopes that Junior will play with him.
+With Yog-Soggoth and Papierwaite's help, Max unleashes his psychic powers and tricks Charlie into destroying the Toybox and himself.
+However, Max accidentally swallows some of Junior's demonic essence, turning him into a giant eldritch beast.

-One week later, Max has been ravaging the city and Sam forms a strike team alongside a heavily pregnant Sybil, Dr. Norrington and Papierwaite, to enter Max's body and reverse the changes.
-Inside, Sam takes control of Max's giant body with the help of Sal, who dies from heavy radiation poisoning.
-Sam then meets with the narrator, who reveals himself to be Max's "Super-Ego", telling Sam that he plans to blow up Max's brain and take the city with it due to Max's lack of morals.
-In order to destroy the tumor (the source of Max's phychic powers that was mutated by Junior's ecense causing Max's mutation) and stop the Super-Ego, Sam recovers the Cthonic Destroyer from the now allied Skun-ka'pe and Girl Stinky with Flint Paper's help, but it is accidentally broken when Sybil goes into labor.
-Max's subconscious suddenly shows a desire to save Sybil, and the Narrator decides that he has been wrong and that he will save the city rather than destroy it deciding to remove the tumour himself.
-Sam and the others escape, but the Narrator overworks himself trying to remove the tumour causing Max's head to catch fire (as Momma Bosco had forewarned), then Max is hit by a Maimtron 9000 with a nuke inside it, realizing he is going to die a saddened Max uses the last of his powers to teleport himself on to Skun-ka'pe's ship before he explodes, seemingly killing himself, The Narrator, Girl Stinky, Sammun-Mak's brain (which Skun-ka'pe was using to power his ship) and Skun-ka'pe in the process.
+Sam forms a strike team, alongside Sybil Pandemik, Yog-Soggoth and Papierwaite, to enter Max's body and reverse the changes.
+Inside, Sam takes control of Max's body and meets the narrator, revealed to be Max's Superego, who plans to blow up Max's brain and the city due to Max's crude instincts and lack of morals.
+While Girl Stinky and Skun-ka'pe form an evil alliance, Sam attempts to stop the Superego, but is disrupted when Sybil goes into labor.
+Max's subconscious suddenly shows a desire to save Sybil, and the Superego realizes he has been wrong and decides to make amends, telling Sam and the others to escape.
+Unable to stop the explosion, the Superego teleports Max to Skun-ka'pe's ship, with Skun-ka'pe, Girl Stinky, and Max perishing in the blast.
 Despite Momma Bosco's best efforts, they cannot clone Max and Sam walks off alone.
-At the last moment, he is greeted by the parallel universe Max (from the previous season, Sam & Max Beyond Time and Space) whose Sam was destroyed under similar circumstances.
-Together again, the two head off on another adventure.
+At the last moment, he is greeted by the parallel universe Max whose Sam was destroyed under similar circumstances, and the two head off on another adventure.